-5. Unless indicated otherwise, the sources of general background information were the most recent assessments by the COT or other risk assessment bodies, such as the European Food Safety Authority (EFSA), the Scientific Committee on Food (SCF), or the Expert Group on Vitamins and Minerals (EMV).
+5. Unless indicated otherwise, the sources of general background information were the most recent assessments by the COT or other regulatory agencies, such as the European Food Safety Authority (EFSA), the Scientific Committee on Food (SCF), or the Expert Group on Vitamins and Minerals (EMV).